RastonLab/Virtual-FTMW-Spectrometer/README.md

-# Virtual-FTIR-Spectrometer
+# Virtual-FTMW-Spectrometer

-The Raston Lab's **Fourier Transform InfraRed - Scientific Instrument Simulator** (FTIR-SIS) was designed to emulate a student's classroom experience with an FTIR spectrometer.
+The Raston Lab's **Fourier Transform Microwave - Scientific Instrument Simulator** (FTMW-SIS) was designed to emulate a student's classroom experience with an FTMW spectrometer.
 The web application focuses on both spectra generation and a simplified top-down view of the components that make up the spectrometer.

 This project uses [React](https://github.com/facebook/react) for the frontend and [Flask](https://github.com/pallets/flask/) for the backend.
-The backend is located in a separate [repository](https://github.com/RastonLab/Virtual-FTIR-Functions).
+The backend is located in a separate [repository](https://github.com/RastonLab/Virtual-FTMW-Functions).

 ## Installation